silverstripe/silverstripe-serve/readme.md

 ![](serve.gif)

-## Opening a browser (OS X only)
+## Opening a browser

-If you are running OS X (or anything that has an `open` binary), you can add the `--open` argument to open a new browser window with the new server
+You can add the `--open` argument to open a new browser window with the new server.

 ```sh
 $ vendor/bin/serve --open